Improve Remote Support Workflows with Service Desk Capabilities

 Today, many internal IT departments, managed service providers (MSPs), help desk and service desk teams across the globe use Splashtop day-to-day as one of their core tools.
 With important attributes like robust security, superior user experience, and excellent customer service, Splashtop is a leading solution for remote control and support.

-Throughout 2021, Splashtop made significant product enhancements to improve the workflow for service desk teams.
-These changes enable them to manage support workflows more effectively and deliver a better experience not just to the end-users but also the technicians themselves.
+Splashtop Enterprise offers advanced capabilities to improve the support workflow for service desk teams and deliver a better experience not just to the end-users but also the technicians themselves.

 Increased Technician Efficiency with Powerful Routing and Organization

 The technicians who are part of a service desk can be organized according to customers, expertise, skill levels, and so on.
 Technicians can be organized into groups, incoming user-initiated support requests can be routed via channels, and different technician groups can be assigned to handle different channels.
 For example, all support requests from the graphics design department that uses Mac workstations exclusively can be routed to a dedicated channel, and that channel can be assigned to a technician group made up of Mac experts.
 With proper setting of roles, permissions, and granular controls, technicians are granted the minimum privileges needed to accomplish their tasks.
 Easy configuration of routing and organization results in improved technician efficiency and service level agreements (SLAs).

 If a troubleshooting session goes beyond the initial technician’s domain of expertise, he/she can easily transfer the support session to another technician or group, or invite other technicians to collaborate on the session Streamlined routing of support sessions helps to get the right technician in place and accelerate the resolution time for the end-user.

 Enhanced Customer Support Experience